aiAdrian/flatland_solver_policy/README.md

 in a very accurate way.
 The user mustn't care about the Flatland integration.

-The goal of this library is that user just extend the abstract policy, create a environment and enable rendering if required.
+The goal of this library is that user just extend the abstract policy, create an environment and enable rendering if required.
 If no reinforcement learning is used there observation can be replaced by a dummy observation.

 ### Example